The early beginnings of Vienna International School (1955-1978)

 By July 1981 the process of selecting an architect was completed and the current building design was selected from 30 finalists.
 The buidling was constructed in record time and heraleded in the press as 'the most beautiful school in Austria'.
 In 1984, VIS moved into its current building in Strasse der Menschenrechte.
 The school received recognition from the Austrian Federal Ministry for Education.

-In 1981 the Board of Governors of the School, the Republic of Austria and the City of Vienna signed a comprehensive agreement that ensured the stability and further development of the School to meet the needs for international education in Vienna.
+The same year, the Board of Governors of the School, the Republic of Austria and the City of Vienna signed a comprehensive agreement that ensured the stability and further development of the School to meet the needs for international education in Vienna.
 The list of official attendees at the opening ceremony on 15 November 1984 provides a rich insight into the political importance of this achievement for the City of Vienna and the Federal Government.

 1990 - 1999